-Quantum algorithms become attractive when a quantum computer has a large amount of qubits, however, state of the art quantum computers currently only have on the order of hundreds of qubits; and these qubits do not support error correction.
-Many quantum algorithms demand at least one million to one-hundred million qubits \cite{mcdermott2018quantum} to be an attractive alternative to classical computing.
-A popular approach to building a quantum computer is taking advantage of superconducting electronic circuits, which is referred to as superconducting quantum computing.
-An instance of such circuits, single-flux-quantum (SFQ) circuits, send a sequence of electromagnetic pulses to a qubit in order to manipulate it's state.
+An alternative approach to controlling an array of qubits is by using a classical co-processor that resides inside the fridge.
+This approach to coherent control involves irradiation of the qubit with trains of quantized flux pulses derived from the single-flux-quantum (SFQ) digital logic family \cite{Likharev-91}.
+Here, classical bits of information are stored as the presence or absence of a phase slip across a Josephson junction in a given clock cycle, where each phase slip corresponds to a voltage pulse whose time integral equals $\Phi_0 = h/2e$, i.e., the superconducting flux quantum.
 These circuits have gained the attention of the quantum computing community for several reasons: (i) SFQ circuits are a promising candidate for scalable quantum computing, i.e many qubit systems; and (ii) SFQ circuits can realize gate and measurement fidelity to high accuracy \cite{mcdermott2018quantum}.
 SFQ circuits offer one possible solution to realizing these many qubit systems.
 One limitation of the SFQ technology is that calculations are done by applying a sequence of pulses of fixed amplitude.
-This means to conduct computations on a SFQ quantum computer pulses must be administered in particular manner to achieve desired unitary gate transformations.
+This means to conduct computations on a SFQ quantum computer pulses must be administered in a particular manner to achieve desired unitary gate transformations.